Helio-Cruz/Brasos/content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 1.6.8 =
+* Added support for All In One SEO
+* Added compatibility with Peepso double slashing translated links
+* Add option in Advanced tab to disable translated links in sitemap
+* Add options to disable post container tags in Advanced Tab.
+* Organize Advanced Tabs by categories.
+* Fix an error regarding the settings class in class-languages.php
+* Fixed a filter in the trp_curpageurl() function
+* Fix fatal error thrown when trying to access the global while it's null in some cases
+* Fixed x-default from advanced not working as expected

 = 1.6.7 =
 * Improved the database update queries
 * Fixed an error in mysql regarding post_parent_id meta insert if no id was found